Home > Analyses > Healthcare > UnitedHealth Group Incorporated

 Financial Performance & Fundamental Metrics

-I will analyze UnitedHealth Group Incorporated’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.
+I analyze UnitedHealth Group Incorporated’s income statement, key financial ratios, and dividend payout policy to assess its profitability and capital allocation efficiency.

 Income Statement

-The table below presents UnitedHealth Group’s key income statement figures for fiscal years 2021 through 2025, highlighting revenue trends and profitability metrics.
+The table below summarizes UnitedHealth Group Incorporated’s key income statement figures for the fiscal years 2021 through 2025, showing trends in revenue, profitability, and earnings per share.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |